Biotechnology: Blotting on the MCAT

 This all comes back to the type of molecules that the blots are identifying.
 The mRNA transcripts and proteins can be used to indicate gene expression while the DNA sequences can only be a quantitative value.

-Analyzing Gene Expression and Quantity
+Analyzing Gene Expression And Quantity

 However, there are some limitations to northern and western blots and their ability to indicate gene expression.
 Circumstances such as RNA or protein degradation can be confounding factors!